 He was drunk and when about to take him to the lock-up the mob effected a rescue and threw stones, some of which struck him on the head and back.

 Fined 10s and costs and 13s for second offence.
-32s 6d in all.

 29th March -

 William Myers, John Driver and Robert Mays were summoned for assaulting George Jackson at Skelton on the 12th.
 All 3 denied it.

 Complainant said that when he returned home about 11 p.m. he found Mays with his back to the door of the house where he lodged.

 He would not move away and he was then put out of the yard gate.

 Mays pulled him down and called his comrades, who kicked him and inflicted such injuries, as caused him to be absent from work for a week.